 Transfer a Secure Contract (Mutual Exchange)

-Tenants can swap/ transfer (exchange) with one other tenant or more.
+- You can swap with one tenant or more.

-Everyone involved in a swap transfer (exchange) must get a written permission from their landlord and sign all relevant legal documents before the transfer.
+- Everyone involved must get written permission from their landlord and sign all the legal documents before moving.

-If you move before signing all legal paperwork the transfer will be void and we will ask you to move back.
+- If you move before signing all the paperwork, the transfer will not be valid, and you will have to return to your original home.

 Who can exchange

-• With our permission, contract holders can transfer their contract to another secure contract holder of a community landlord.
-A community landlord is usually either the local Council, or a housing association (like Grŵp Cynefin, North Wales Housing or us)
+With our permission, you can exchange with another secure contract holder who rents from a community landlord.
+A community landlord is usually the local council or a housing association (like Grŵp Cynefin, North Wales Housing or us)

 Not sure if you are a secure contract holder?